-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
-Yes 🗵 No 🗆
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
+Yes \boxtimes No \square

 Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Securities Exchange Act.
+See definitions of "large accelerated filer," "scelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Securities Exchange Act.
 (Check one):

-Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting Emerging growth company □ (Do not check if a smaller company □ reporting company)
+Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☒
+Yes ☐ No 区

-Number of Shares of the only class of Common Stock outstanding: 9,452,277 as of August 2, 2017
+Number of Shares of the only class of Common Stock outstanding: 9,452,969 as of November 1, 2017